 This breed of cat is naturally occurring, and despite their striking appearance that sometimes resembles that of a wild cat species, they do not have any wild or hybrid DNA in their lineage.
 It is estimated that Norwegian Forest Cats probably arrived in “Norway from Europe, descendants of domestic cats introduced to northern Europe by the Romans.”
 Norse mythology makes mention of many longhaired, large breeds of cats, and these “Forest Cats” are often prevalent in many ancient Norse legends and stories.

-Norwegian Forest Cat name fact: In Norway, this national kitty is known as the Skogkatt, which literally translates to Forest Cat in Norwegian.
+Norwegian Forest Cat name fact: In Norway, this national kitty is known as the Skogkatt, which translates to Forest Cat in Norwegian.

 The Difference is in the Head Shape

 Two cats in one: The coat of the Wedgie differs greatly depending on the season.
 In the winter, their thick, dense double coats are full and fluffy.
-In the summer months, they lose much of that cold-weather protection to reveal a much shorter coat.
+In the summer, they lose much of that cold-weather protection to reveal a much shorter coat.
 But you might be surprised to know that although they have majestic fluff for days, their coat care is relatively low maintenance in comparison to other long-haired cat breeds like the Persian.

 The Wedgie is a hardy breed of cat.
-In addition to their thick double coat, their long ear furnishings serve to protect their ears from the chilly temperatures.
+In addition to their thick double coat, their long ear furnishings protect their ears from the chilly temperatures.
 And that glorious coat of theirs is even equipped with water-resistant guard hairs that deflect moisture to keep them nice and warm.

 A Heart as Big as Their Size

 Want to check out a super cool Norwegian Forest Cat on Instagram?
-Aslan the Wedgie cat is super gorgeous and you’ll love all the breathtaking images of him exploring the great outdoors of Sweden!
+Aslan the Wedgie cat is super gorgeous, and you’ll love all the breathtaking images of him exploring the great outdoors of Sweden!